CARA-ch/emed-service-guide/docs/cdachemed/mtp.md

 ### In reserve

 <span class="should-support">Should support</span>.
 Swiss extension, only described in ArtDecor.
-Whether the patient has to unconditionaly take the medication (regular) or if the decision is up to the patient (e.g. only in case of pain; in reserve).
+This is an entry to specify if the medication is "in reserve" (Reservemedikation; médicament en réserve; to be taken by the patient only if the need arises - e.g. pains) or if it's regular (Grundmedikation; traitement de base/de fond?; to be always taken).
 The conditions under which the patient can take the medicine can be described in the _Patient Medication Instructions_ free text element.
 By default, the medication is a regular one.